Pinning Perfect is one of the few courses I recommend. It is the only Pinterest course I consider 100% reliable and always up to date.

-This course doesn’t huge immediate growth.
+Now, this course doesn’t promise huge immediate growth.
 They warn you before you sign up that Pinterest is a search engine and it could take as much as 6 months to start seeing real increases.

 I tested it on two of my sites.
 Within a few weeks, my numbers started increasing faster than they ever had before.
-My monthly pageviews and the actual click throughs (my favorite metric to track) I got each week.
+My monthly pageviews and the actual click throughs (my favorite metric to track) kept increasing steadily.

 I’d tried a lot of Pinterest course strategies and never seen growth like this.
-A lot of courses promise dramatic growth, but they can only deliver it to accounts that aren’t doing well already.
+A lot of courses promise dramatic growth, but they can really only deliver it to accounts that are very new or that aren’t doing well already.